OpenNebula/addon-storpool/README.md

 * RAFT_LEADER_IP

-The addon will try to autodetect the leader IP address from oned configuration but if it fail set it manually in addon-storpoolrc
+The driver will try to autodetect the leader IP address from oned configuration but if it fail set it manually in addon-storpoolrc

 ```bash
 echo "RAFT_LEADER_IP=1.2.3.4" >> /var/lib/one/remotes/addon-storpoolrc